anothersnoopy/Life-Adventure/README.md

 + analyze your Health, Energy and Spirit level by multi-factors

 **I  (may) will add these features in the future**:
-+ set a dream (for instance: By a Macbook pro) and set conditions( eg: Energy reaches 100%, or sport scores reached 500) .
++ set a dream (for instance: Buy a Macbook pro) and set conditions( eg: Energy reaches 100%, or sport scores reached 500) .
 If you meet the condition, buy it!
 + add new features: write notes in the diary.
 + randomly put some good sentences into your diary(be self-motivated) .